Beakman's World: Summary

 The program starred Paul Zaloom as Beakman, an eccentric scientist who performed comical experiments and demonstrations in response to viewer mail to illustrate various scientific concepts from density to electricity to flatulence.
 When his experiments were successful, he would often exclaim "Zaloom!" in a nod to his last name.

-Over the years, Beakman was aided in his experiments by a female assistant just as in the comic strip on which it was based.
-The assistant's name changed throughout the show's run; for season 1, it was Josie (played by Alanna Ubach); for seasons 2 and 3, it was Liza (played by Eliza Schneider); and for season 4, it was Phoebe (played by Senta Moses).
-Beakman was also assisted by his "lab rat" Lester.
-In the pilot episode, Lester was a puppet, but in every subsequent episode he was simply a clueless, and crude man (Mark Ritts) in a tattered rat suit.
+Over the years, Beakman was aided in his experiments by a female assistant/co-host just as in the comic strip on which it was based.
+The assistant changed throughout the show's run; for season 1, it was Josie (played by Alanna Ubach); for seasons 2 and 3, it was Liza (played by Eliza Schneider); and for season 4, it was Phoebe (played by Senta Moses).
+Beakman was also assisted by his fake lab rat Lester.
+In the pilot episode, Lester was a puppet, but in every subsequent episode he was simply a clueless, crude man (Mark Ritts) in a tattered rat suit.
 In a running joke, it was sometimes implied that his character was actually supposed to be a rat, particularly in moments where he would appear to be in pain because someone was standing on his tail, because he was being tickled, something was on his prosthetic nose, etc. Just as frequently, however, he was specifically identified by himself and others as a guy in a rat suit, or as a serious actor with a bad agent.
 Frequently unwilling to help with challenges or other segments, Lester was often persuaded by Beakman with the promise of food.

 Another occasional cast member is the unseen cameraman "Ray", who is played by prop-master Ron Jancula's hands.
 Ray assists Beakman by handing him various items, such as the "boguscope".
 It is suggested throughout the program that Ray has a crush on the show's unnamed make-up lady.
 Actress Jean Stapleton also appeared on the show as Beakman's mother, "Beakmom".
-In some of the skits during the show the character Professor I. M. Boring (also played by Paul Zaloom, in a dual role) makes appearances and talks about various science topics.
+In some of the skits during the show the character Professor I. M. Boring (also played by Paul Zaloom, in a dual role) makes appearances and talks about various science topics in the episodes.